Botanical Society of Lower Merion

 Lower Merion Township completed the relocation and reconstruction of our beloved stepping stones this past autumn.
 The new stepping stones are located about 30 yards downstream of the previous location.
 The stones are embedded in about 8 to 12 inches of concrete ensuring they will be staying in place for many years to come.
 We encourage you to stop by and enjoy the new stones!

-• AQUA AMERICA NEW WATER PIPELINE - AQUA is planning a new pipeline to satisfy increased water demand south of the existing SEPTA metro lines.
+AQUA is planning a new pipeline to satisfy increased water demand south of the existing SEPTA metro lines.
 The Botanical Society is working with the Township and AQUA to ensure minimal impact to the park and trees